Table of Contents

 Garden and lawn chemicals pose serious risks to curious pets:

-Find in many insecticides, these can cause excessive drooling, urination, defecation, and potentially fatal respiratory distress -
+- Organophosphates and carbamates Find in many insecticides, these can cause excessive drooling, urination, defecation, and potentially fatal respiratory distress

 Constantly follow label instructions regard pet safety waiting periods after application, and store these products firmly.